Multiverse (Marvel Cinematic Universe): Sony's Spider-Man Universe

 The mid-credits scene of the SSU film Venom: Let There Be Carnage (2021) sees Brock and Venom being transported to the MCU through the multiverse as a result of Strange's first spell in Spider-Man: No Way Home.
 Feige stated that this scene was the product of significant collaboration between Marvel Studios and Sony Pictures, and was directed by Watts during the production of that film.
 After the release of Let There Be Carnage, many commentators expected Hardy to reprise his roles in No Way Home, with the character ultimately appearing in the film's mid-credits scene.
 Audiences reacted positively to Let There Be Carnage's mid-credits scene, though William Hughes of The A.V.
 Club and Vinnie Mancuso of Collider both noted how the scene overshadowed the rest of the film.
+Across the Spider-Verse later gives the designation of Brock's home world as "Earth-688".

 In a similar fashion, the two mid-credits scenes of the SSU film Morbius (2022) see the MCU's Adrian Toomes / Vulture, portrayed by Michael Keaton and last seen in the film Spider-Man: Homecoming (2017), transported to the SSU as a result of Strange's second spell in No Way Home.
 He proceeds to ally with Morbius's titular character, Michael Morbius, with the intention of forming a team to defeat Spider-Man.
 Director Daniel Espinosa stated that it was always Sony's intention to have Keaton cameo as Toomes, citing the animated Into the Spider-Verse as the primary inspiration for the scenes.
 Both scenes received an overwhelmingly negative response from critics, who found them confusing and unsatisfying.
 Writing for The Mary Sue, Julia Glassman felt that the scenes "[fell] flat" unlike Let There Be Carnage's mid-credits scene, while Kate Erbland of IndieWire was puzzled by Keaton's sudden appearance.
 Time Out's Cathy Brennan opined that the scenes were a weak attempt by Sony to "court an audience by dangling a potential connection" to the MCU, while Esquire's Brady Langmann and Den of Geek's Kaye criticized the scenes' poor writing and lack of logic.
 Eliana Dockterman of Time described the scene as fulfilling Sony's "corporate mandate" of connecting the SSU to the MCU, pointing out how it contradicted many plot elements of Homecoming and No Way Home.